AdobeDocs/advertising.en/help/search-social-commerce/recommendations/recommendation-apply-dismiss.md

    For [!DNL Microsoft® Advertising] accounts, the [!UICONTROL Recommendations] for the account are listed by default.

-1. (Optional) Filter the recommendations or insights by category and type.
+1. (Optional) Filter the recommendations by category and type.

 1. In the [!UICONTROL Actions] column for the recommendation or insight row, click **[!UICONTROL View]**.